-When you need a website, one of the biggest decisions you will have to make in the website development process is deciding what the site will look like.
+When you need a website, one of the biggest decisions you will have to make in the website development process is deciding what the site will look like before going to this digital agency.
 Undoubtedly, you have pointed out things you like about your competitor’s websites to your developer.
 Or, you may take the cafeteria approach and tell your developer you want a little bit of this site, and a little of that site.
 Either way, it’s up to your developer to create the website of your dreams.
 And for many developers, this is done on WordPress, beginning with one of their pre-made “themes.”
+It is advised to contact a local seo specialist to help you come first in search engine results and your prospects find you easily.

 A funny thing happens during the creative process.
 You will probably develop some genuine opinions about the presentation of your brand, products, and services on the site, as well as colors and style elements.
 And here’s where the WordPress themes start to lose their luster, and you find out, often too late, that a custom design would have served you better.
 Why?
 Here are the top five reasons: